 - Early prognostication and withdrawal of life support treatment (WLST)

-At the recently concluded International Symposium on Intensive Care and Emergency Medicine, the experts in this field suggested a strategy for the treating physicians.
+At the 2017 International Symposium on Intensive Care and Emergency Medicine, the experts in this field suggested a strategy for treating physicians.
+This has further developed through joint collaboration by European Resuscitation Council (ERC) and European Society for Intensive Care Medicine (ESICM) in 2021 and 2025.
+[2]

 Early Communication with the next of kin

-It is important to provide early on a meaningful information and make them aware of patient’s critical condition.
-This helps the physician to understand the expectations, but it is vital to convey that physicians will take decision in the best interest of the patient.
+It is important to provide early and meaningful information to the patient’s next of kin.
+This makes them aware of the patient’s critical condition and enables the physician to better understand the expectations of families/friends.
+It is however vital to convey that physicians will take decisions in the best interests of the patient.

 Delay the timing of prognostication

-The current recommendations are to consider prognosis at 24 or 72 hours depending on patient not receiving or receiving temperature management.
+The current recommendations are to consider prognosis in the unconscious patient at ≥72hrs from ROSC once confounders have been excluded.
 The phenomenon of ‘late awakening’ has been observed and an extremely small number of patients who do not respond for 5-7 days recover with intact neurology.

 Use of Multimodal Evaluation tool for prognostication